Tips & Resources for Planning a Digital Nomad Trip

 Sim Cards

-It’s obviously super handy to obtain a local sim card when you’re at your destination.
-Since a few years I use Airalo to download eSims.
-It’s super handy as you can purchase and download the eSim already before you arrive at your destination and then just activate it once you’re there.
+I recommend the app Saily to download eSims.
+It’s very easy to use as you can purchase and download the eSim already before you arrive at your destination and then just activate it once you’re there.
+And you don’t need to download a new eSim every time you get to a new destination!

 It’s so much easier than finding a Sim Card at the destination, in my opinion.
 Just make sure that your phone is eSim compatible.